Chiral differential operators: formal loop group actions and associated modules: Introduction

 \section{Introduction}

-\emph{Algebras of chiral differential operators}, or \emph{algebras of CDOs}, are certain vertex algebras closely related to the geometry of loop spaces and the quantum theory of $2$-dimensional $\sigma$-models.
-Locally, the algebra of CDOs on e.g.~an affine space $\bb{A}^d$ is an elementary conformal vertex algebra (a $\beta\gamma$-system) and it has some appropriate holomorphic and smooth versions (see \S\ref{algCDO}--\S\ref{sec.CDO.Rd}).
-The global construction of CDOs, first given by Gorbounov, Malikov and Schechtman, shares various features with string geometry and $\sigma$-models.
-In particular, the obstructions for a complex manifold $M$ to admit a sheaf of holomorphic CDOs $\CDO_M$ are certain refinements of $c_1(M)$ and $c_2(M)$; and if $M$ is closed, then the genus-$1$ partition function of the conformal vertex superalgebra $H^*(M;\CDO_M)$ is essentially the Witten genus of $M$. \cite{GMS1,myCDO} In the realm of algebraic geometry, Kapranov and Vasserot have provided an interpretation of CDOs in terms of the notion of \emph{formal loop spaces} they introduced. \cite{KV1,KV} Intuitively, the ``formal loop space of $X$'' is the formal neighborhood of the subspace of constant loops (i.e.~$X$ itself) inside the space of all loops, but this has yet to be made precise for, say, smooth manifolds.
-Meanwhile, physicists have explained how holomorphic CDOs describe the so-called large volume limit of the half-twisted $\sigma$-model. \cite{Kapustin,Witten.CDO,Tan} More recently, using his own mathematical formulation of quantum field theory, Costello has given a new construction of the Witten genus for complex manifolds, referring to it as an ``analytic avatar'' of holomorphic CDOs. \cite{Costello1,Costello2}
+The algebra of \emph{chiral differential operators (CDOs)} on an affine space $\bb{A}^d$ is an elementary conformal vertex algebra, and it has a holomorphic and a smooth version as well.
+The global construction of CDOs, first given by Gorbounov, Malikov and Schechtman, is closely related to string geometry and the quantum theory of $\sigma$-models.
+In particular, the obstructions for a complex manifold $M$ to admit a sheaf of holomorphic CDOs $\CDO_M$ are certain refinements of $c_1(M)$ and $c_2(M)$; and if $M$ is compact, then the genus-$1$ partition function of the conformal vertex superalgebra $H^*(M;\CDO_M)$ is up to a factor the Witten genus of $M$. \cite{GMS1} In the algebraic and holomorphic settings, Kapranov and Vasserot have given a geometric interpretation of CDOs using the notion of \emph{formal loop spaces} they introduced \cite{KV1,KV}; see also \cite{BD}.
+However, in the smooth setting, such an interpretation seems to be still missing.
+From the point of view of field theories, holomorphic CDOs are known to physicists as a description of the large-volume limit of the half-twisted $\sigma$-models \cite{Kapustin,Witten.CDO,Tan}, and they are also closely related to Costello's holomorphic Chern-Simons theory. \cite{Costello1,Costello2}